AllanKirui/vue-movies/README.md

 2. You might need to install [Node.js](https://nodejs.org/) for the following steps.
 3. Open a terminal window and navigate to the directory containing the repository.
 4. Run `npm install` in the terminal to install required dependencies (This will create a **node_modules** folder.)
-5. Run `npm install --save vue-router@next` to install the routing package.
-6. Next, run `npm install vue3-carousel`
-7. Finally, run `npm run serve` to bring up the development server.
-You can view the app at localhost:8080 (or whichever port is shown in your terminal).
+5. Run `npm run serve` to bring up the development server.
+You can view the app at **localhost:8080** (or whichever port is shown in your terminal).

 <br/>